 A grand total of 23 scholarships were awarded this year, including the HPD scholarship, for a grand total of $20,750.

 Stay tuned for more information for the 2021 OPSEU/SEFPO Scholarships.
 For the first time next year, a new scholarship in honour of Fred Upshaw, former OPSEU/SEFPO President, will be awarded.
-It will be open to dependants and wards of Black OPSEU/SEFPO members.
+It will be open to dependants of Black OPSEU/SEFPO members.

 Please visit the Member Education Unit webpage at https://opseu.org/member-education/ for more information about OPSEU/SEFPO Scholarships.